ausgerechnet/semmap/README.md

 # Semantic Map

 This is a Python3 module for creating and updating coordinates of semantic maps.
-(Semantic maps are 2-dimensional representations of
+Semantic maps are 2-dimensional representations of sets of word embedding, usually gained from collocation or keyword analyses.

-tackles two problems:
+The module tackles two problems:
-- OOV in embeddings look-up (coordinates can be generated for all keys, including keys without embeddings)
+- OOV in embeddings look-up (coordinates can be generated for all items, including items without embeddings)
-- iterative projection onto lower-dimensional co-oordinates (keys can be added to an existing projection)
+- iterative projection onto lower-dimensional co-ordinates (items can be added to an existing projection)

 ## OOV functionality
 - construct character n-gram embeddings during training time (e.g. FastText)